pgalbavy/geneos/cmd/geneos/README.md

 Once enabled then all new instances will also have certificates created and configuration set to use secure (encrypted) connections where possible.

 * `geneos tls init`
   Initialised the TLS environment by creating a `tls` directory in ITRSHome and populkating it with a new root and intermediate (signing) certificate and keys as well as a `chain.pem` which includes both CA certificates.
 The keys are only readable by the user running the command.
+Also does a `sync` if remotes are configured.

   Any existing instances have certificates created and their configurations updated to reference them.
 This means that any legacy `.rc` configurations will be migrated to `.json` files.